Money Metals Exchange: Money Metals Expands Fractional Gold Lineup, Lowering the Barrier to Real Gold Ownership

 When inflation is 2 percent, the dollar's buying power falls by roughly 2 percent over that year.
 In hotter periods, such as the past 6 years, the loss is even greater.

-Gold has historically tended to preserve purchasing power over long spans, which is why many savers use it as a hedge against ongoing currency debasement.
+Gold has historically preserved purchasing power over long spans, which is why many savers use it as a hedge against ongoing currency debasement.

 Fractional pieces make this strategy practical.
 Buyers can add to their holdings on a schedule, average through volatility, and stay engaged during fast price moves without waiting to afford a full ounce.